AlexanderTheGreatSK/DatasetCreator/README.md

 ![data transformation image](/imgs/data-processing.png)

 # Input limitations
-It is expected that each audio will be in different directory, with one transcription file.
+Each audio is expected to be in a different directory, with one transcription file.
 If you have more transcription files for one audio file, you have two options:
-- concatenate this files into just one file
+- concatenate these files into just one file
-- create for each text file new directory and copy that audio file there, to get one text file for one audio file
+- create for each text file new directory and copy that audio file there to get one text file for one audio file

+The audio might be stereo or mono, but tree-2-json.py will create the missing one.
 Audio might be stereo or mono, *tree-2-json.py* will create the missing one.
 All operations with audio files are done with both versions.

 The best audio format is `.wav`, but if you provide other supported formats  - `.mp3`, `.m4a`,`.flac`, it will be converted to `.wav`

 ## Transcription file format
-File can have header with information about date, place, speakers etc. This files will be ignored and stay on original file.
+The file can have a header with information about the date, place, speakers, etc. These files will be ignored and will remain in the original file.
-Transcribed audio segment have to start with time interval, supported time intervals are *hh:mm:ss-hh:mm:ss* or *mm:ss-mm:ss*.
+Transcribed audio segments have to start with time intervals; supported time intervals are *hh:mm:ss-hh:mm:ss* or *mm:ss-mm:ss*.
-After this time interval have to follow text.
+After this time interval, the text has to follow.
 Supported is plain text or interview format.
-If difference between start time and end time is 0, it will be printed to stdout and text won't be sanitized.
+If the difference between start time and end time is 0, it will be printed to stdout, and text won't be sanitized.

-Text sanitizer will remove *#* which are used for filled pause and all brackets with text inside will be removed too.
+Text sanitizer will remove the *#* characters, which are used for filled pauses.
+All brackets with text inside are removed, too.

 ### Supported transcription file examples
 ```